fooxy/homeassistant-aqara/README.md

 ### TODO

+ - create a custom component as Hub to manage sensors, swith, etc.
- - Include in the configuration file some options : IP, refresh frequency, etc.
+ - include in the configuration file some options : IP, refresh frequency, etc.
  - generate a yaml file with discovered devices
  - integrate motion and contact sensor
  - etc.